 DIY Travel Air Conditioner for under $35

-This easy DIY travel Air Conditioner, is an energy efficient AC unit, that can be built in about 10 min to build for less then $35!
+This easy DIY travel Air Conditioner, is an energy-efficient AC unit, that can be built in about 10 min to build for less than $35!
 It is perfect for pets, garages, RVs, converted van’s, and road trips.
 It’s cooling power comes directly from frozen ice, and electricity is not required.
 Depending on which type of fan you choose, it can be battery powered, or electric powered.
 We used a small personal fan that runs off just 1.5 amps, and plugs directly into our 300 watt solar system, in our Sprinter van.

-This is the air conditioner that saved us during an urban camping trip to San Diego, where tempatures stayed in the upper 80s all night long.
+This is the air conditioner that saved us during an urban camping trip to San Diego, where temperatures stayed in the upper 80s all night long.
 As we were trying to be very stealthy with our camping, all doors had to remain closed.
-The only airflow we had came through the roof top fan and sunroof.
+The only airflow we had available, came through the roof top fan and sunroof.
 (Not a lot of air flow)

 This is also the same air conditioner that allowed baby to nap peacefully, while we drove through Redding, CA. At peak sun, in 110 degree heat.
 As well as many summer beach camping trips.

 If you travel with your pets during summer months, a DIY Travel Air Conditioner is the perfect thing to keep them cool when you’re parked.
 This air conditioner kept our pup cool and comfortable sleeping in the van all night, when we stopped in no man’s land at a No Dogs Allowed hotel.